cuemacro/finmarketpy/README.md

 * Investigate seasonality of trading strategies
 * Conduct market event studies around data events
 * In built calculator for risk weighting using volatility targeting
-* Written in object orientated way to make code more reusable
+* Written in object oriented way to make code more reusable

 # Merging with pythalesians
 I had previously written the open source PyThalesians financial library (which has been merged with this - so can focus on maintaining